-Finding Qualified Cash Balance Plan Actuaries
+Finding a Qualified Cash Balance Plan Actuary

 With the complexity of decisions to maximize returns, an actuary is required to help in managing responsibilities.
 Please note that actuaries only give advice, the decision-making powers are vested with the plan trustees.
 Pension rules are complex so make sure you do your diligence.